applicaster/developer.applicaster.com/content/feed-public-api/V3_api.md

 			label: "google",
 			url: "http://www.google.com"
 		},
-		enable_fb_post: true, // Should we allow user posting from the feed? set to false if the Facebook page is restricted for comments
+		enable_fb_post: true, // Should we allow user posting from the Feed?
+Set to false if the Facebook page is restricted for comments
 		id: "54a3bd86c0a406979f000001", // episode ID
-		starts: 1420019640, //Unix timestamp describing when the episodes starts
+		starts: 1420019640, //Unix timestamp describing when the episode starts
-		ends: 1420193323, //Unix timestamp describing when the episodes ends
+		ends: 1420193323, //Unix timestamp describing when the episode ends
 		twitter_hashtags: [ //array of twitter hashtags or usernames to pull from "#baby" // can be also @someusername to pull data from a specific username ],